deepsquare-io/ClusterFactory/web/docs/getting-started/05-xcat-deployment.md

 # 5. xCAT Deployment

-The `argo/provisioning` directory deploy the xCAT application.
+The `argo/provisioning` directory deploys the xCAT application.

 This time, we won't start from scratch.